-Start by taking a scan of the silicon pellet to investigate suitable scan rates. with 20-100°, at 0.2°/s, with 1s counts.
+Prepare a sample using some of the table salt provided.
+This consists of small crystalline grains.
+Start with $20-100^{\circ}$ , at $0.2^{\circ}$ /s, with 1s counts.
 You should be able to see peaks within five minutes, but the data will be of poor quality.
 A reliable, detailed scan may take an hour to collect over the full range.
 Calculate the lattice parameter of silicon, and compare this with the standard literature value.
 You could also do a high resolution scan over just one peak, and try to explain its shape.
-Once you are confident in operating the diffractometer, you may turn to the main part of this investigation, a collection of salts.